Comparing No Annual Fee Credit Card Offers

 Bank of America® Cash Rewards credit card

-The Cash Rewards card offers 3% back on gas purchases and 2% at grocery stores and wholesale clubs (for the first $2,500 in combined purchases each quarter).
-The sign-up bonus is $200 after a $500 spend within the first 90 days of card membership, a lower spend than the Blue Cash Everyday.
+The Cash Rewards card offers 3% back on one category of your choice (out of 6 possibilities that include gas and online shopping) and 2% at grocery stores and wholesale clubs for the first $2,500 in combined purchases each quarter.
+The sign-up bonus is $200 after a $1,000 spend within the first 90 days of card membership, which is a relatively low spending requirement.

-Bottom line: Comparable to everyday spending cards like the Blue Cash Everyday from American Express, the Cash Rewards card offers even more benefits, such as a 10% bonus when redeeming cash back into a Bank of America checking or savings account.
+Bottom line: Comparable to everyday spending cards like the Blue Cash Everyday from American Express, the Cash Rewards card offers even more benefits, such as up to 75% redemption bonus for Bank of America clients with Preferred Rewards status.

 U.S. Bank Cash+™ Visa Signature® Card

 The Cash+ is a great card if you want to keep your options open.
 It affords a large degree of flexibility since it earns 5% cash back on 2 categories of your choice up to the $2,000 quarterly limit and 2% cash back on another "everyday" category of your choice.
 The sign-up bonus is competitive at $150 for spending $500 in your first 90 days.